Vardot/entity-definition-update-manager/README.md

   "vardot/entity-definition-update-manager": "~1.0"
 ```

-### or Require the Package in Project with a command
+### Or require the Package in your Project with a command

 ```
 $ composer require vardot/entity-definition-update-manager:~1.0